Cloudxtreme/openvz-create-container-script/README.md

 4. List all the containers even stopped one<br/>
 	vzlist

-5. Modify the DNS server of the VPS vzadddns 101 8.8.8.8
+5. Modify the DNS server of the VPS<br/>
+    vzadddns 101 8.8.8.8

-6. Create a container with specific amount of RAM vzcreate 101 'centos-6' '192.168.1.101' 1024 2048 centos-6-x86
+6. Create a container with specific amount of RAM<br/>
+    vzcreate 101 'centos-6' '192.168.1.101' 1024 2048 centos-6-x86

-7. Create a container with default RAM settings vzcreate 101 'centos-6' '192.168.1.101' centos-6-x86
+7. Create a container with default RAM settings<br/>
+    vzcreate 101 'centos-6' '192.168.1.101' centos-6-x86